wwwaylon/mi-2024/README.md

 ## Acknowledgements

 The recommendations in this workshop are based on Little, T. D. (2024).
-[Longitudinal structural equation modeling](https://www.guilford.com/books/Longitudinal-Structural-Equation-Modeling/Todd-Little/9781462553143?srsltid=AfmBOopku7SPRR6ZMBzRytjCQ8Jb3wwnO2llYo2c6CB3fiPIe9GwyW1B).
-Guilford Publications.
+Longitudinal structural equation modeling.
+Guilford Publications and Enders, C. K. (2010).
+Applied missing data analysis.
+New York: Guilford.
 The organization of this repository is based on Aust, F., & Breuer, J. (2022).
-[Workshop on reproducible research practices for psychologists](https://github.com/crsh/reproducible-research-practices-workshop).
+Workshop on reproducible research practices for psychologists.